Report: International workshop

 Japanese version is here.

-UPDATE（2023/01/26）：A transcript of the discussion between Elie During and Sébastian Miravète on the coexistence of memory planes on the day is now available.（Japanese Translation PDF）
+UPDATE（2023/01/26）：A transcript of the discussion between Elie During and Sébastian Miravète on the coexistence of memory planes on the day will be available online (Bergsoniana no. 3).（Japanese Translation PDF）